Preparing to promote your music

 Access to our marketplace of vetted curators

-Offers for interviews, reviews, features, and more
+Offers for interviews, reviews and features

-And a lot more
+And plenty more

 Timing and planning

-Why a submission may not be approved?
+Why a submission might not be approved

 Checklist